Andrew Anglin: SPLC lawsuit

-In April 2017, the Southern Poverty Law Center filed a federal lawsuit on behalf of Tanya Gersh, accusing Anglin of instigating an anti-Semitic harassment campaign against Gersh, a real estate agent from Whitefish, Montana.
+In April 2017, the Southern Poverty Law Center filed a federal lawsuit on behalf of Tanya Gersh, accusing Anglin of instigating an antisemitic harassment campaign against Gersh, a real estate agent from Whitefish, Montana.
 In July 2019, a judge issued a $14 million default judgment against Anglin, who has refused to appear in court.
 On November 9, 2022, a warrant was issued for Anglin's arrest for ignoring the judgment against him.

 Dean Obeidallah

 In August 2017, radio presenter Dean Obeidallah sued The Daily Stormer in an Ohio federal court.
 Anglin had published fake images which purported to show Obeidallah, who is Muslim, celebrating the 2017 Manchester Arena bombing.
 The lawsuits cleared a longstanding hurdle in March 2018, when U.S. Magistrate Judge Jeremiah Lynch declared that there was sufficient evidence of Anglin being domiciled in Ohio despite living abroad.
 In July, the court found in Obeidallah's favor, with neither Anglin nor his representatives present in court.